Dnamanat049/NeuralNets/index.md

  In perhaps a more relevant project, a [group of undergraduate students](https://towardsdatascience.com/predicting-the-outcome-of-nba-games-with-machine-learning-a810bb768f20) at the University of Pennsylvania created a random forest model to predict the outcome of NBA games.
 With similar experience, resources, and time, we thought this project to be particularly relevant to our endeavors in terms of gauging what we might be able to accomplish.
 This team scraped their data from BasketballReference.com and engineered five features: 1.
 ELO rating; 2.
 Average team stats over past 10 games; 3.
 Average player stats over past 10 games; 4.
 Player season performance; 5.
 Player Efficiency Ratings (PER).
 Upon analysis of the features, they decided to train the model on ELO ratings and recent average team stats.
 The model they generated ended up performing with a test accuracy rating of 67.15%, which our group would like to use as a benchmark to surpass.

 In a similar [project](https://towardsdatascience.com/building-my-first-machine-learning-model-nba-prediction-algorithm-dee5c5bc4cc1), an independent data scientist created a sports analysis betting algorithm, which he later tranformed into a service allowing subscription-based access to the NBA prediction API's he created.
-This model serves as an interesting contrast to the use of neural nets, as Fayad (the creator of the model) used an entirely different method, namely a support vector machine, for predicitons.
+This model serves as an interesting contrast to the use of neural nets, as Fayad (the creator of the model) used an entirely different method, namely a support vector machine, for predictions.
 The relevant aspect to our project was namely the process of collecting data, which is of course integral to any succesful model.
 Fayad used data web-scraped using the package Selenium from the website [basketball-reference.com](basketball-reference.com).
 The model ended up with a 72% accuracy.

 Another interesting [paper](https://ieeexplore.ieee.org/abstract/document/4492661) used back-propagation and conjugate-gradient methods on data including (but not limited to) game location, players present, team ranking, performance in previous games, total points scored so far in the season for and against.
 They actually trained the algorithms on four different sports, including Australian rugby, football, Super Rugby, and English football.
 Their results, while beggining with low accuracy, improved quickly.
 Prediction of results in the 2007 Super 14 season reached about 68%, exceeding professional expert prediction.
 The algorithm was also entered into the "TopTipper" competition in the same year, and ended the season as the best predictor entered.